Skip to main content

 While the following articles do not include detailed case examples, each of the articles draws in some way on actual cases that have been de-identified; case material is presented in lists, aggregated responses from ombuds, or very brief examples.

 IV.
-Teaching Notes and Teaching Cases
+Teaching Cases and Teaching Notes

-The teaching notes and cases below were initially developed for an MIT Sloan course on Negotiation and Conflict Management.
+Many of the teaching notes and cases below were initially developed for an MIT Sloan course on Negotiation and Conflict Management.